 As a Member you get to see it first with free unlimited tickets to Mummies: New Secrets from the Tombs.
 Get a rare, up-close look at a selection of 20 mummies originating from ancient Egypt and Peru, and from many historic ages and backgrounds.

 Fellows Members are invited to this exclusive party celebrating the West Coast Premiere of Mummies: New Secrets from the Tombs, our new temporary exhibit developed by The Field Museum, Chicago.
 Get a rare, up-close look at a collection of over 20 mummies, many of which have never been on public display, originating from ancient Egypt and Peru, and from many historic ages and backgrounds.
 Enjoy cocktails and refreshments, meet curators and archaeologists, and be the first to see this astonishing new exhibit.

 Members at the Patron level and above are invited to this exclusive party centered around our new exhibit, Mummies: New Secrets from the Tombs.
 Discover the burial secrets of ancient peoples, along with new details about their lives and culture, while enjoying cocktails and refreshments.

-Also on display will be richly decorated coffins, sarcophaguses, mummification tools, and mummies of birds, cats, and crocodiles.
+Also on display were richly decorated coffins, sarcophaguses, mummification tools, and mummies of birds, cats, and crocodiles.
 At interactive touchtables, you can “unwrap” layers of mummies, to see the precious objects the bodies were buried with, as well as vivid details about the individual children, teens, and adults who lived out their lives in ancient times.
 Using the modern technology of CT scanning, scientists have revealed a detailed look into long-vanished cultures of Peru and Egypt.

 Mummies: New Secrets from the Tombs was developed by The Field Museum, Chicago.